farhaanshaikh19/metis_projects/README.md

 ### <a name="section-e"></a>[5.
 Driven to Death](05-Driven_to_Death/)

-A little before I began this project, my brother had gotten into a pretty severe car accident which totaled his car.
+A few days before I began this project, my brother had gotten into a pretty severe car accident which totaled his car.
 I wanted to find out the factors related to the severity of collisions to propose data-driven recommendations to state agencies for transportation safety improvements.

 ---